AHartNtkn/AHartNtkn.github.io/_posts/2020-08-31-Datatypes-as-Dialgebras.md

   G(X) = (X 0, λ n .
 X (n + 1))
 ```

-The first constructor, `nil`, doesn't depend on anything, so it's just needs a `*`. `cons`, on the other hand, depends on a natural number.
+The first constructor, `nil`, doesn't depend on anything, so it just needs a `*`. `cons`, on the other hand, depends on a natural number.
 This means our functors are taking functions and returning other functions.
 This is what "fibrational" means in the original paper.
 The "dialgebra" part basically asserts that we need to make a morphism between `F(X)` and `G(X)`, for any `X`.
 Since the outputs are pairs, this will generally be pairs of morphisms; one for each constructor, mapping an input to an output.

 Let's move onto a second example; finite sets. `Fin n` has two constructors;
 ```